izxxr/kevin/README.md

     def callback(self, ast):
         webbrowser.open(f"https://google.com/search?q={self.topic}")

+assistant.start()
 ```

+### Inference Backend and LLMs
+`HuggingFaceInferenceBackend` interacts with the hugging face inference API for generating LLM responses.

+You may use any LLM of your choice, but **it must support [tools and function calling](https://huggingface.co/docs/hugs/main/en/guides/function-calling). [`Qwen/Qwen3-4B-Instruct-2507`](https://huggingface.co/Qwen/Qwen3-4B-Instruct-2507) is extremely reliable for most tasks and [`SmolLM3-3B`](https://huggingface.co/HuggingFaceTB/SmolLM3-3B) is good for smaller tasks or testing purposes.

+## Documentation
+Common patterns and usage examples are documented in [project wiki](https://github.com/izxxr/kevin/wiki).
+There is
+no API reference available at the moment however all functions and classes are well documented in the code.
+Quickstart code is shown below.

 ## Extending for Other Use Cases
 While Kevin was primarily intended and tailored for my own personal use case, it is purely written with generality and flexibility in mind